gianordoli/giang063_sims2014/14_final_ribbon/README.md

 ---

 This is a tool I’m working on right now.
-It still doesn’t have a proper name, so I’m calling it a ‘ribbon drawing tool…’ It was inspired by [this trend of letterings with ribbons](https://www.google.com/search?q=images&espv=2&biw=1597&bih=816&source=lnms&tbm=isch&sa=X&ei=UYd6VNaeNO7fsATdooLgAg&ved=0CAYQ_AUoAQ#tbm=isch&q=ribbon+typography), which was very popular a few years ago.
+It still doesn’t have a proper name, so I’m calling it a **Ribbons**.
+It was inspired by [this trend of letterings with ribbons](https://www.google.com/search?q=images&espv=2&biw=1597&bih=816&source=lnms&tbm=isch&sa=X&ei=UYd6VNaeNO7fsATdooLgAg&ved=0CAYQ_AUoAQ#tbm=isch&q=ribbon+typography), which was very popular a few years ago.

 Prototypes: